Sapling strike back at a cloud-based music world with ‘Bitchshifter’

 When Sapling go to reap their musical dividends, they refuse for Spotify streaming to be part of the equation.

-“We’re not completely anti-digital; just anti-passive… anti-passivity to art,” says drummer Rainy Logan, discussing the thematics of the Massachusetts band’s new tune “Bitchshifter.”
+“We’re not completely anti-digital; just anti-passive… anti-passivity to art,” says vocalist and bassist Rainy Logan, discussing the thematics of the Massachusetts band’s new tune “Bitchshifter.”

 And with that 2 minutes and 56 seconds of angst — from their forthcoming record No Sequoia — Sapling have planted one riotous seed of discontent, indeed.
 Inspired “by a sense of general malaise toward the modern world,” the noise-rock track tackles the messy art of media-making in 2020.